top of page

 Biological age reflects the degree of the morphological and physiological development of the organism.
 The introduction of 'biological age' is explained by the fact that chronological age is not a sufficient criterion for an aging person's health status and working capacity.

-Biological age during aging manifests itself by the deterioration of vital functions of the body, slower adaptation to environmental and internal changes, the occurrence of age-related diseases inevitably leading to death and shortening of life expectancy.
+Biological age during aging manifests by the deterioration of vital functions of the body, slower adaptation to environmental and internal changes, the occurrence of age-related diseases inevitably leading to death and shortening of life expectancy.
 These features reflect the course of biological time and the associated increase of biological age.
 Today, some biomarkers allow us to estimate a person's biological age, which may differ from the chronological age.

 Hallmarks of Aging

 Aging research has experienced an unprecedented advance over recent years, particularly with the discovery that the rate of aging is controlled, at least to some extent, by genetic pathways and biochemical processes conserved in evolution.
-For the first time in 2013, a classification of 9 potential vital traits that are common for the aging process was formed.
+For the first time in 2013, a classification of 9 potential vital traits that are common to the aging process was formed.

 Longevity in FemTech